-Next to actually getting a letter telling me they accidentally forgot to give me my letter to attend Hogwarts but could I still attend, this was most excited I could ever be over an email.
+Next to getting a letter telling me they accidentally forgot to give me my letter to attend Hogwarts but could I still attend, this was the most excited I could ever be over an email.
 I had a date to see the new episode.
 Since Sharon doesn’t really care for Mystery Science Theater, I asked my father to join me on the trip to New York.
 We were both fans of the original series on TV and I wanted to share this trip with him.

 Get your photo taken with Joel, the cast and the bots, get a reserved VIP seat for the screening, and enjoy free food, beer and wine while getting to know your new cast.

 I’ve never been one to fawn over celebrities.
 They’re just people, just like me, who happen to do something which I find really cool.
 However, this one was somehow different.
 I really wanted to meet Joel.
 Tell him how much MST3K meant to me.
 How it helped form my sense of humor for the rest of my life.
-How I still have a stack of videotapes in the closet even though I still have the DVD’s.
+How I still have a stack of videotapes in the closet even though I have the DVDs.
 Just a second would be worth the money, and a picture would be nice, too.

 My dad and I headed to New York and prepared for the event.
 Not knowing what to wear to a fancy event, I packed 3 versions of my outfit.
-I tried all of them on and decided to go with the most dressed up variant I brought with me.
+I tried all of them and decided to go with the most dressed up variant I brought with me.